aludi/evaluatingScenarioBNs2023/README.md

 Simulation-related: Simulation Classes, for implementing agents and such in the simulation.
 Also: GroteMarkt.py.
 CreateMap.py creates the simulation environment.
 Reporters.py creates the reporters.

 BN are created in BN.py.
 Manually created networks in manualBNs.

+Runtime instructions:
+python3 Analysis.py

+Automatically runs simulations of the experiment discussed in the thesis.